Occupational Health and Safety

 NAGASE Health Declaration

 The NAGASE Group seeks to realize a sustainable society where people can live with peace of mind.
-To that end, it is of the utmost importance to ensure that the Group's key assets - its employees and their families - are healthy, both in body and mind.
-The Group encourages measures for maintaining and promoting the health of each employee in cooperation with labor and management, through the collaboration and consultation with the Health Promotion Office of the Human Resources & General Affairs Division and the Labor Union, with the Representative Director and President of NAGASE & CO., LTD. at the top.
+To that end, it is of the utmost importance to ensure that the Group’s key assets - its employees and their families - are healthy, both in body and mind.
+The Group encourages measures for maintaining and promoting the health of each employee, with the Representative Director and President of NAGASE & CO., LTD. at the top.

 Policy for reducing long working hours